False Memory OCD and Real Event OCD

 • Trigger.
 A memory, gap, image, feeling, conversation, article, social media post, or quiet moment starts the doubt.

 • Alarm.
 The thought feels urgent: What if I did something wrong?
 What if I cannot trust myself?
-What if I never know?
+What if I never know for sure?

 • Compulsion.
 You review, check, confess, search, compare, ask, test your feelings, or try to replay the past perfectly.